 Once on Cornell’s campus, the small streets and busy pedestrian traffic can make things a little confusing for visitors, but thankfully the athletic section is not far from the campus entrance.
 The Hoy Road parking deck a few buildings down from the arena is sufficient for fans attending the game.
 Expect the exit from the parking deck to take about 5-10 minutes.

-Lynah Rink features three tight hallways to navigate, however the nearby and much more modern Bartels Hall makes up for it.
+Lynah Rink features three tight hallways to navigate, however, the nearby and much more modern Bartels Hall makes up for it.
 This foyer that connects with other indoor sporting facilities allows for some breathing room at intermission, along with additional food stands and bathrooms.

 Parking is free and the tickets cost $20.
-The price is higher than most schools, but on par with those that have popular programs.
+The price is higher than most schools but on par with those that have popular programs.
 Most seats are reserved for students and season-ticket holders as limited sections are left for the public, although those tickets are not as hard to get as they used to be.
 Cornell games at Lynah are an event that sports fans and especially hockey fans need to check out.

-Cornell does an excellent job honoring their hockey program, especially along the hallways where there is a plethora of trophy cases and wall displays for both the women’s and men’s teams.
-Additional visuals include yearly team pictures, portraits of Cornellians in the NHL and plaques for statistical titles.
+Cornell does an excellent job honoring its hockey program, especially along the hallways where there is a plethora of trophy cases and wall displays for both the women’s and men’s teams.
+Additional visuals include yearly team pictures, portraits of Cornellians in the NHL, and plaques for statistical titles.
 A good amount of team color (red and white) enhances the arena and that also can be seen inside the rink.

 Banners in those colors hang from the low ceiling and the honors include the year of each conference title and NCAA appearance.
 Numerous former players have gone on to play in the NHL and the most noteworthy are Ken Dryden and Joe Nieuwendyk.
 Both had their numbers retired and raised to the rafters during a ceremony in 2010.

 When people think of rivalries, Harvard-Yale is a popular tandem.
-However, when it comes to college hockey, it is Cornell that has the rivalry with Harvard and it makes for one of the best games in the sport.
-Lynah Rink in particular becomes a cauldron of noise and chants with the event getting kicked off by the throwing of fish onto the ice as the Crimson arrive.
+However, when it comes to college hockey, it is Cornell that has a rivalry with Harvard and it makes for one of the best games in the sport.
+Lynah Rink in particular becomes a cauldron of noise and chants with the event getting kicked off by the throwing of fish onto the ice as the Crimson arrives.
 If there is one game to try and attend, the Harvard game is it, if you can get tickets.